-Participants on Community Employment (CE) schemes are not able to claim another Social Welfare payment at the same time as their participation on a Community Employment Scheme.
-This applies to all Social Welfare payments.
+In general, participants on Community Employment (CE) schemes are not able to claim another Social Welfare payment at the same time as their participation on a Community Employment Scheme.
+Some exceptions exist and participants are advised to speak to a member of staff in their local Intreo Office before making an application for another Social Welfare payment.